 Google Meet (top), Zoom (bottom left), and Teams (bottom right) all have closed captioning integrated into their platforms.

 - Recording: Recording a session can provide more equitable access to your lesson for students who cannot attend in real-time.
 However, you will want to check with your local policies regarding recording of classes.
 If you are not allowed to record student faces and names, you might choose to use separate screencasting software to record only you and the screen containing the instructional materials.

 - Attendance and Meeting Data: Most programs provide the host with attendance reports.
 These automated reports can save you valuable time during the meeting since you will not have to pause to take attendance while your students wait for you.
 It will also help you keep track of students who arrive late or leave early.
 Some reports even detail how long a student attended the meeting.
-There are free attendance add-ons available for teachers using the free Google Meet platform.

 In addition to attendance reports, some programs allow you to save meeting data such as chat threads.
 Others will email reports including poll questions and Q & A responses.
 This can provide helpful formative data that can inform future lesson planning.

 This screenshot shows a sample report from a Google Meeting.